jimeNestor/tools/lecture2/notes.md

 - history command
 - control + r - allows us to type in command that we have used before and bring it up
 - fzf -- fast finder -- interactive grep -- cat example.sh | fzf -- this will allow us to look something in a file

+Dynamically search command as we type:

+Going places:
+- auto jump: